Strategy Validation

 Understanding the Validation Panel

-The validation panel appears at the bottom of the canvas and updates in real-time as you modify your strategy.
+The validation panel is docked in the left slot of the canvas and updates in real-time as you modify your strategy.

 Strategy Valid